 13. Calumet Fisheries3259 E 95th St, Chicago

-This cozy counter-serve spot on the South Side is owned by a friendly family who bring Chicago a beloved regional specialty from Jalisco, Mexico: spicy, braised goat, or "birria."
-The grass-fed, locally sourced goat is the one and only dish you'll find in this unfussy, orange-accented space -- served in tacos, in quesadillas, and by-the-pound so you can take the tender, piquant meat with you.
-The move is to order the birria tatemada, which places the goat on chewy, freshly made tortillas.
-On the side, go for the fire-roasted salsa presented hot inside a stone bowl.
+This cozy South Side counter-serve is owned by a friendly family that's bringing Chicago a beloved regional specialty from Jalisco, Mexico: spicy, braised goat, or "birria."
+The grass-fed, locally sourced goat is the one and only meat you'll find in this unfussy, orange-accented space, where it's served in tacos, quesadillas, and by-the-pound.
+The move is to order a large plate of birria, swimming in a tomato-based consomme and served with freshly made tortillas and hot fire-roasted salsa on the side.

 This West Lawn spot has authentic Mexican grub, with an old-school vibe.